Oujiii/vps-setup/README.md

 # Bash setup script for Linux (Debian-based) servers

+Tailscale support can be found on the `master` branch.
+Zerotier and Tailscale support can be found on the `Zerotier` branch.

 This is a setup script to automate the setup and provisioning of Linux (Debian-based) servers.
 It does the following:
 * Adds a new user account with sudo access